RaghuSauce/Supermarket/README.md

     	gets the current list of the produce held within the database -GET    /get/{code}
         gets the code being requested
-    -POST 	/add
+    -GET    /logs
+        gets the logs of requsts sent to the api, persists through shutdown -POST 	/add
     	atempts to add a produce item from the database
         - example request method